waqassiddiqi/yet-another-blob/cmex2b25w000d02l5c9b1gzjv.md

 ## Bringing in FinOps Practices

-Managing costs is not just about cutting spend — it is about **visibility and accountability**.
+Managing costs is not just about cutting spend, it is about visibility and accountability.

-* Use **tags** to attribute costs by project, team, and environment - we are still not at the top of this game.
+* Use tags to attribute costs by project, team, and environment - we are still not at the top of this game.

-* Set up **budget alerts** in Azure Cost Management (or AWS Budgets, GCP Billing) - we have one setup for each development and production enviroment.
+* Set up budget alerts in Azure Cost Management (or AWS Budgets, GCP Billing) - we have one setup for each development and production enviroment.

 * Review spend regularly with the team, cost awareness is part of engineering.